About

 Loose coupling

 Modules know each other through interfaces, not concrete classes.
-Layers are respected — no shortcuts that come back to bite in year two.
+Layers are respected — no shortcuts that come back in year two.
+No quick'n'dirty but fast-and-reliable — everything fully documented.

 Testable by design